-On 6 March 2023, some parts of the Assisted Dying Service were transferred from Manatū Hauora (Ministry of Health) to Te Whatu Ora - Health New Zealand as part of the wider health reforms to achieve Pae Ora.
+On 6 March 2023, some parts of the Assisted Dying Service were transferred from Manatū Hauora (Ministry of Health) to Health New Zealand | Te Whatu Ora - as part of the wider health reforms to achieve Pae Ora.

-Te Whatu Ora is now responsible for overseeing and monitoring all operational aspects of the Assisted Dying Service, including collecting data and generating summary reports.
+Health New Zealand | Te Whatu Ora is now responsible for overseeing and monitoring all operational aspects of the Assisted Dying Service, including collecting data and generating summary reports.
 Information continues to be released quarterly, in line with the calendar year.

 Some quarterly data (such as the number of applications by month and region) cannot be reported to protect the privacy of the people engaging with the service, due to low numbers.